eitansuez/ingress-to-gwapi/docs/migration.md

       sectionName: httpbin-https
 ```

-The condition _"Accepted=False"_ with the reason _"NotAllowedByListeners"_ stems from the fact that our gateway is not configured to allow routes from different namespaces to attach to it.
+The condition _"Accepted=False"_ with the reason _"NotAllowedByListeners"_ is due to the fact that the gateway is not configured to allow routes from different namespaces to attach to it.

 It stems from the decision we made to use a shared gateway and to place it in a separate namespace.
 Application namespaces must be designated such that routes defined within them are permitted to attach.